 25. Explore Glenorchy

 Those activities all cost money, but luckily, I have a guide to the 10 best free things to do in Glenorchy that includes the best hikes in Glenorchy like Glenorchy Walkway and day hikes on the Routeburn Track as well as activities such as visiting the Glenorchy Jetty.
-That’s one thing I also love about Glenorchy, I almost never spend a dime – except at Mrs Wooleys General Store on those delicious pies!
+That’s one thing I also love about Glenorchy, I almost never spend a dime – except at Mrs. Wooley’s General Store on those delicious pies!

 Another really cool activity in Glenorchy is the Glenorchy Animal Experience.
 The self-guided tour is located on a real New Zealand farm!
 On the tour, you’ll get to walk around and feed lots of animals including lambs, sheep, ducks, chickens, pigs, llamas, and horses.
 They also do sheep shearing demonstrations and you can play with the farm dogs.
+Admission is $25 NZD for adults and $15 NZD for children, but it all goes to the local business, which I’m happy to support!

 Getting to Glenorchy: You can either rent a car in Queenstown and drive yourself to Glenorchy, or, jump on a guided tour.
-This full-day tour includes stops along the road to Glenorchy as well as lots of time to explore Glenorchy itself.
-Glenorchy Lord of the Rings tours are also very popular with visitors to Queenstown.

 26. Visit Game Over Queenstown